Famous Food In India

-The ingredient are chickpeas, onions, and tomatoes, along with garlic and ginger pastes.
+The ingredients are chickpeas, onions, and tomatoes, along with garlic and ginger pastes.

 It is served hot along with Indian bread like poori or bhatura.

-Chole is the side dish prepared with chick peas, Baturas are deep fried round Indian breads made of white flour.
+Chole is the side dish prepared with chickpeas, Baturas are deep-fried round Indian bread made of white flour.

-Paalak means spinach and paneer means cottage cheese.
+Paalak means spinach and paneer mean cottage cheese.

-The spinach gravy is prepared by blending the slightly boiled Spinach along with ginger, garlic, green chilli and onion.
+The spinach gravy is prepared by blending the slightly boiled Spinach along with ginger, garlic, green chili, and onion.

 It is served with flatbread.

-Papdi chaat is a is a popular traditional fast food.
+Papdi chaat is a popular traditional fast food.

-Papri chaat is traditionally prepared using crisp fried dough wafers known as papri, along with boiled chick peas, boiled potatoes, dahi(yogurt) and tamarind chutney and topped with chaat masala and sev.
+Papri chaat is traditionally prepared using crisp fried dough wafers known as papri, along with boiled chickpeas, boiled potatoes, dahi(yogurt), and tamarind chutney and topped with chaat masala.

-The papri are typically prepared with refined white flour and ghee or oil.
-Mint, cilantro and spices may also be used
+The papdi is typically prepared with refined white flour and ghee or oil.
+Mint, cilantro, and spices may also be used

 Alu Gobi is a vegetarian dish.

-A lamb curry dish popular in Kashmir area.
+A lamb curry dish popular in the Kashmir area.